-This generic integrated module is an output of the UNESCO/AWSE incountry Training Workshops on Mainstreaming of HIV/AIDS for Physical and Engineering Sciences in Ghana, Rwanda, Botswana and Kenya.
-It summarizes the identification of modules in mathematics, physics and engineering and the potential entry points for integrating HIV/AIDS issues.
+This generic integrated module is an output of the UNESCO/AWSE incountry Training Workshops on Mainstreaming and integration of HIV and AIDS for Physical and Engineering Sciences in Ghana, Rwanda, Botswana and Kenya.
+It summarizes the various country integration modules in mathematics, physics and engineering and the potential entry points for integrating HIV and AIDS materials.

-This is a consolidated result of inputs from participants from the 6 Universities in Ghana, 3 public Universities in Rwanda, 2 Universities in Botswana and 17 Universities in Kenya, and is based on their curricula in the teaching of mathematics, physics and engineering.
+This is a consolidated result of input of participants from the 6 Universities in Ghana, 3 public Universities in Rwanda, 2 Universities in Botswana and 17 Universities in Kenya, and is based on their curricula in the teaching of mathematics, physics and engineering.
 This report develops three generic module templates, each from mathematics, physic and engineering, respectively.
 These three modules are very generic in nature, and can be immediately adopted by all participating universities and other higher education institutions.

-Country specific modules have been developed separately to suit each country's respective course outlines.
+Country specific modules have been developed separately to suit each country's respective university course outlines.
 These sample modules have been developed from the existing modules in selected areas of Mathematics, Physics and Engineering.
 The content of the current teaching units remains the same but there is HIV and AIDS education and HIV related examples.
 Each teaching unit should be covered in exactly the same time frame as before.
 The focus of the unit also remains the same.
-It is anticipated that the student will not only learn the basic knowledge in mathematics, physics and engineering as prescribed in the course, but will also be introduced to some HIV and AIDS knowledge that could influence the perception, behavioral change, and demystification of the disease, thereby contributing to the fight against HIV and AIDS in the universities and the communities at large.
+It is anticipated that the student will not only learn the basic materials in mathematics, physics and engineering as prescribed in the course, but will also be introduced to some HIV and AIDS knowledge that could influence the perception, behavioral change, and demystification of the disease, thereby contributing to the fight against HIV and AIDS in the universities and the communities at large.
 This could be considered as an additional expected outcome of the courses.
+The interarated courses are also expected to raise the intrests of the students in pursuing further research on HIV and AIDS within the framework of their respective professions.